sqlparser/sqlflow_public/grabit/github-bitbucket/readme.md

 #### 1. set up optionType to grab SQL from github/bitbucket

-You may collect SQL script from various source such as database, github repo, file system.
+You may collect SQL scripts from various sources such as database, Github repo, file system.
-This parameter tells grabit where the SQL scripts comes from.
+This parameter tells grabit where the SQL scripts come from.

-Avaiable values for this parameter:
+Available values for this parameter:

 - github：2